Dashcon2Romania/dashcon2romania.github.io/clowns.md

 ![critter.png](https://raw.githubusercontent.com/Dashcon2Romania/dashcon2romania.github.io/refs/heads/master/assets/img/Critter_Bio2.png)

 ---
 Critter hails from a long line of Pierrots and as a consequence, they’ve got chronic anxiety and depression.
-All that doesn’t stop it from aspiring to become a top notch dancer and twirler (even if their mother disapproves of such a happy career path).
+This doesn’t stop it from aspiring to become a top-notch dancer and twirler (even if their mother disapproves of such a happy career).

-In its free time, its got a huge passion for horror media!  ...Which really doesn’t help their paranoia and anxiety.
-Maybe it makes it worse?
+In its free time, it harbours a passion for horror media!
+Though this probably dosen't help the paranoia and anxiety.
 Oops.

-Well, what also doesn't help is visiting real creepy locations for fun, though only if accompanied by Măriuca.
+Well, what also doesn’t help is visiting real creepy locations for fun, though only if accompanied by Măriuca.
 She finds these little adventures fun!

 It would also like to get to know Mel more but starting a conversation is the scariest thing of them all.